 Article V: CWAA has an Honorary Chairman in the first term.
 Then, the Chairman of each term becomes an Honorary Chairman after finishing the term.
 The founding Chairman becomes an Lifetime Honorary Chairman after finishing the term.

 Article VI: The Advisor Group is consisted of renowned writers and community leaders from North America and China, Taiwan, Hong Kong and Macau, and there is no quota restriction for the Advisor Group.
 CWAA has designated a liaison to regularly communicate with the Advisor Group and update them with Council resolutions and related activities.

-Article VII: In view of the "new media" in the Internet age, CWAA membership requirement is not limited to monograph and literary publications.
-If the online publication has a great influence, it can be considered to meet the membership requirement.
+Article VII: In view of the "new media" in the Internet age, CWAA membership requirement is not limited to monograph and literary publications in print.
+A Chinese American or non-Chinese American would meet the membership requirement if she/he has published one or more than one works in print or online, or, has published more than five articles on the “Literay Friends’ Corner” on CWAA’s website.
 Therefore, those who respect the bylaw of CWAA and have a monograph or several articles published in print and online, whether they are Chinese or non-Chinese, may apply for CWAA membership.
 The Board of Directors reviews and proves applications for membership on a regular basis.
 When a membership is approved, a Membership Certificate will be issued to the member, valid for three years.

 Article VIII: Membership Application: An applicant needs to first submit an Application Form, After approval by the Board of Directors, the applicant will fill out a Member Registration Form.
 When the membership dues are paid, the applicant is issued a Membership Certificate.

 Article IX: The membership dues are $50.00 a year.
 Three years’ membership dues need be paid at once ($150.00 in total).
 Lifetime membership dues are $500.00.
 Member benefits include:

 1) Publishing works on the website of CWAA,